citycoins/governance/ccips/ccip-008/ccip-008-citycoins-sip-010-token-v2.md

 CityCoins are fungible tokens on the Stacks blockchain that adhere to the SIP-010 fungible token standard[^2].
 This includes specific functions defined in the SIP for transfer, name, symbol, decimals, balances, total supply, and token URI.

+CityCoins have 6 decimal places, where one million micro-CityCoins (e.g. uMIA) is equal to 1 CityCoin (e.g. MIA).

-CityCoins have 6 decimal places, and the token URI can only be updated from the auth contract.
+The token URI can only be updated from the auth contract.

 CityCoins can be sent and received on the Stacks blockchain, interact with smart contracts, and be used by any interface that accepts a SIP-010 fungible token[^2].